csdalab/csdalab.github.io/team/nitul.md

 ### Overview

-Nitul Singha is currently enrolled in MS Data Science at the School of Science and Engineering, University of West Florida, Pensacola FL, USA.
+Nitul Singha is currently enrolled in MS Data Science in the Department of Mathematics and Statistics at the Hal Marcus College of Science and Engineering, University of West Florida.

 ### Short description of your current research project: